devopspatterns/devopspatterns.github.io/content/_index.md

 workflows and continuously measuring application performance.

-This is a very straightforward definition that belittles the complexity involved with bringing developers together with operations teams to release software.
-Fundamentally these two groups have differing goals which often lead to conflict.
+This is a very straightforward definition that belittles the complexity involved with bringing developers and operations teams together to release software.
+Fundamentally these two groups have differing objectives which often lead to conflict.
 Developers want to release software features and are often incentivized with regard to releasing software.
 Operations teams, however, strive for goals like uptime and will often have service level agreements (SLAs) that limit their incentive to make changes to production software.
 The clash between these differing incentives is often difficult to assuage.

 Often you'll hear DevOps compared with a 3-legged stool.
-Each leg represents a fundamental part of successful devops transformation.
+Each leg representing a fundamental part of a successful devops transformation.
 These 3 parts are PEOPLE, PROCESS and TOOLING.
 In order to achieve high-performance in software delivery all 3 of these components require attention to help align an organization around delivering software efficiently to end customers.